 For z/OS: For coupling facility logical partitions (LPs), the partition ID specified on the activation profile for the CF image on the Support Element must match the number specified in the PARTITION keyword of the CF statement in the policy information defined for the coupling facility resource management (CFRM) policy of the site.
-It is helpful to use that the partition ID specified is a concatenation of the CSS ID and MIF image ID.
+It is helpful to specify a partition ID that is a concatenation of the CSS ID and MIF image ID.
 The MIF image ID is no longer used for this purpose.